Azure/alz-monitor/docs/wiki/Deploy-with-GitHub-Actions.md

-# Configure an automated deployment with GitHub Actions

 ## 1. We recommend configuring the following parameters:

 - Change the value of _parPolicyManagementGroupId_ to the management group where you wish to deploy the policies, initiatives and policy assignments.
 This is usually the pseudo root management group.